-The problem is that it can be hard to figure out whether a bowl is oven-safe.
 Are you having a hard time figuring out if your bowl is oven-safe?
-It shouldn't have to be that big of a problem.
+It shouldn’t be that big of a problem.

 Using the wrong bowl can easily become a fire hazard or a ruined meal.
-Before you end up with an unappetizing disaster, check out our guide on ensuring the bowl you have is oven-safe.
+Before you end up with an unappetizing disaster, check out our guide on ensuring your bowl is oven-safe.

 How To Tell If Your Bowl Is Oven Safe